optimagic-dev/optimagic/README.md

 *optimagic*'s `minimize` function works just like SciPy's, so you don't have to adjust your code.
 You simply get more optimizers for free.
 On top you get powerful diagnostic tools, parallel numerical derivatives and more.
-If you want to see what *optimagic* can do, check out this [tutorial](tutorials/optimization_overview.ipynb)

 *optimagic* was formerly called *estimagic*, because it also provides functionality to perform statistical inference on estimated parameters. *estimagic* is now a subpackage